MeinDeutschkurs/mimoLiveAPI/README.md

 # mimoLiveAPI v1.5

-**Version 1.5** - Added qucker way to submit data to the API.
-It should be possible to submit changes for up to 6 pipWindow Layers within one frame.
+**Version 1.5** - Introduced a faster method for submitting data to the API.
+It is now feasible to submit changes for up to 6 pipWindow Layers within a single frame.
+Additionally, the script server's port is now configurable.

 **Version 1.4 - First Public Release**